smadapoosi/IKCTML/README.md

 ## To Reproduce Our Results

-Start by downloadng our dataset MergedObject.RDS from [Zenodo](https://zenodo.org/record/4671060#.YG5Dby1h0YI).
+Start by downloading our dataset MergedObject.RDS from [Zenodo](https://zenodo.org/record/4671060#.YG5Dby1h0YI).

 Place the dataset in a directory named data inside the root repository so that you can access it by data/ from the directory containing the Snakefile. (i.e. if root directory was named home, data should be on the path home/data/)